JohnJimAir/COPPk-means/README.md

-An implementation of completely outsourced privacy-preserving k-means clustering based on the FHE scheme CKKS, leveraging bootstrapping.
+An implementation of completely outsourced privacy-preserving k-means clustering based on the FHE scheme CKKS, leveraging bootstrapping of CKKS.